 For the typical content marketer, the third item on this list – evaluating which keyword you should target – proves the most difficult.
 So, we’ll walk you through some strategies for determining which keyword is right for you.

 Looking for more information on keyword discovery?
 Check out our resource, What is Keyword Research?
 Your Guide.

 Selecting a Keyword For Your Content

 Most SEOs and content marketers rely on an SEO technology to help them with keyword research.
-With tools like Google’s Keyword Planner or Conductor Searchlight’s Audience Intent Explorer, you can discover the monthly search volume (MSV) of a keyword – which represents, on average, how many times your keyword is searched on Google each month – and evaluate which keyword is right for your content.
+With tools like Google’s Keyword Planner or Conductor Searchlight’s Explorer, you can discover the monthly search volume (MSV) of a keyword – which represents, on average, how many times your keyword is searched on Google each month – and evaluate which keyword is right for your content.